 If a full backup has been performed for a client, you can also run install_path\NetBackup\bin\drfile.exe on the client itself to create or update the client's DR file.
 In this instance the name of the resultant DR file always matches the computer name of the client (which is the name required by IDR), even if this name happens to be different than the one used in the NetBackup policy configuration.
-For more information on this method, see "Using drfile.exe To Create or Update a DR File" on page 845.
+"Using drfile.exe To Create or Update a DR File" on page 784For more information on this method, see "Using drfile.exe To Create or Update a DR File" on page 784.